 Blind Jack of Knaresborough (John Metcalf) was born in 1717 in a cottage whose garden adjoined the churchyard.
 Though blinded by smallpox at the age of six, he became famous as a musician, guide, horseman, trader and pioneer builder of roads.
 He died in 1810 and is buried in Spofforth churchyard.Knaresborough Civic Society 2007

 After Mother Shipton, Blind Jack is probably the most famous Knaresborough native.
-He begun road-building when he was over 50 and built many hundreds of miles of roads, and also bridges, by using specially adapted tools.
+He begun road-building when he was in his mid thirties and built many hundreds of miles of roads, and also bridges, by using specially adapted tools.
 He died in 1810 and was buried in Spofforth where a stone marker can be found.
 There is a seated statue of him near the market cross.

 The Mitre Hotel sits on the site of a former public house (The Wheatsheaf) which was rebuilt around 1923.
 The name is an acknowledgement to the high churchman Bishop William Stubbs (1825-1901) distinguished theologian, ecclesiastical historian and Bishop of Oxford born in this town.Knaresborough Civic Society 2008